Signs and Symptoms

 Abnormal Elasticity of Skin

-Abnormal elasticity of skin may refer to skin which has an abnormal increase or reduction in its elasticity.
+Abnormal elasticity of skin may refer to the skin that has an abnormal increase or reduction in its elasticity.
 This means skin that stretches more than it should, or skin that stretches less than it should.
+In some instances, an abnormal elasticity of the skin may be one of the features of a rare disease […]

 Read more